|Title||Modern 20th c. marbled paper, Turkish pattern |

 This pattern is created when one or more colors are thrown onto the surface of the bath using a marbling brush.
 The first colors thrown tend to constrict as other follow and become the 'vein' colors for the latter thrown inks.

 This sample is a second.

-The primary colors for this example are tan, black, light orange, blue and red.
+The primary colors for this example are pink, red, black, yellow and orange.

 |Collection Notes||This sample is a flat sample from amongst a box of samples Guyot would have used to monitor his inventory and pattern types for his company, Colophon.|